sinclairtarget/machine-learning-for-public-policy/hw5/analysis.md

 landing page, so it is important that the projects we feature were really in need of additional visibilty.

-Since both precision and recall are important, we will focus on **F1 score** as our evaluation metric.
+We will focus on **AUC** as our evaluation metric when comparing models.

 ## Environment Setup
 ```python